ministryofjustice/data-platform-user-guidance/docs/about/about.md

 ---
-eleventyExcludeFromCollections: true
+eleventyExcludeFromCollections: false
-includeInBreadcrumbs: true
+eleventyNavigation:
+  key: About
+  order: 1
 layout: page
 title: About
+includeInBreadcrumbs: true
+description: An overview of the Data Platform
+tags: []
 ---

 >**Our vision is to connect the right people, systems, and data to support our [Digital](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1064860/moj-digital-strategy-2025.pdf) and [Data](https://intranet.justice.gov.uk/documents/2022/08/moj-data-strategy.pdf/) strategies.**

-## What is the Data Platform?

 The Data Platform is a data analysis platform currently in development at the Ministry of Justice, within the [Platforms & Architecture team](https://peoplefinder.service.gov.uk/teams/platforms-architecture-data-platform).

 It will either integrate or replace the functionality of the [Analytical Platform](https://user-guidance.analytical-platform.service.justice.gov.uk/).
 We would find a suitable place for Analytical Platform users to migrate before making this decision.

+We host the Data Platform's repository on [GitHub](https://github.com/ministryofjustice/data-platform).

 ## Reasons and benefits